VEZY/Biomass_evaluation_LiDAR/README.md

 This project is divided into several steps:

 1. Compute the MTG data
 2. Check the measured length from the LiDAR data is close to the manual measurements.
-This is crucial as length are considered well estimated by LiDAR;
+This is crucial as lengths are considered well estimated by LiDAR;
-3. Check the integrity of the manual measurements by evaluating if the biomass estimated from manual dimensions measurements (length and diameters) at segment scale and an average fresh wood density are close to the reference biomass measured using a scale on the field.
+3. Check the integrity of the manual measurements by evaluating if the biomass estimated from manual dimensions measurements (lengths and diameters) at segment scale and an average fresh wood density are close to the reference biomass measured using a scale on the field.
 This step helps us check if the volumes/biomass estimated using manual measurements can be used as a reference for evaluating the different methods to estimate them from LiDAR point-clouds;
-4. Find the variables explaining the cross-section at segment scale.
-This step is done to fit a statistical model onto the manual measurements dataset;
+4. Find the variables explaining the cross-section at segment scale and build the structural model;
-5. Evaluate the different methods for the evaluation of the tree biomass
+5. Evaluate the different methods for the estimation of the tree biomass

 ## Structure